qzhang852/Edge-Extraction-for-pointclouds/README.md

 ## Background

-The repository is for MDT-Expleo semester project in TU-Berlin
+The repository is for my semester project for pointclouds edge extraction
 ## Install